webtam81/refactoring-html/README.md

 - Created 'benefit-block' class to consolidate repeated CSS for each 3 benefit blocks.
 - Side section made into aside.
 - H2 in footer changed to P and given a class for styling.
 A heading in the footer is not appropriate in this situation as it's not heading anything.
+- CSS commented and moved into more logical sections.

 ## Usage